SCIENTIFIC WRITING AND PUBLISHING WORKSHOPS

-Professor Browman has published more than 100 research articles, book chapters and edited volumes.
+Howard Browman has published more than 100 research articles, book chapters and edited volumes.
 He also has extensive experience in scientific publishing and journal editing.
-He has been, for example, Associate Editor-in-Chief of Marine Ecology-Progress Series, Editor-in-Chief for Ethics in Science and Environmental Politics, Science Editor for Fisheries, Section Editor Marine Ecology) for PLOS ONE, and is currently Editor-in-Chief of the ICES Journal of Marine Science.
+He has been, for example, Associate Editor-in-Chief of Marine Ecology Progress Series, Editor-in-Chief of Ethics in Science and Environmental Politics, Science Editor for Fisheries, Section Editor (Marine Ecology) for PLOS ONE, and is currently Editor-in-Chief of the ICES Journal of Marine Science.
 He has also written essays about what “quality” means in scholarly publishing (see HERE and HERE).
 In addition, Howard has been a member of the Council of Science Editors‘s Editorial Policy Committee for many years and is currently a member of the Council of the Committee on Publication Ethics.

 How to arrange a workshop

 Contact Howard Browman to discuss tailoring a workshop to meet your needs.

 Institute of Marine Research, Norway

 Danish Technical University, Copenhagen

 Danish Technical University, National Institute of Aquatic Resources, Charlottenlund, Denmark

 “Getting published” skills workshop for early career scientists, ICES Annual Science Conference, Riga

 Greenland Institute of Natural Resources, Nuuk, Greenland